mandober/rust-debrief/README.md

-# Cobblestone Street to Rust
+# Road to Rust

-CS2RS: from CS to Rust, topic by topic, from summary to particularity.
+from CS to Rust
+or: per aspera ad Rust-a

 **Meta**